What is a Gaming Surveillance Officer or Gaming Investigator?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-- Video Surveillance Technician
+- Surveillance Agent

-- Casino Investigator
+- Casino Surveillance Officer

-- Gaming Surveillance Observer
+- Gaming Inspector

 The states with the most job growth for Gaming Surveillance Officer or Gaming Investigator are Washington, Alabama, and Oklahoma.
 Watch out if you plan on working in Missouri, Illinois, or Michigan.
 These states have the worst job growth for this type of profession.

-Gaming Surveillance Officers and Gaming Investigators make between $23,090 and $55,520 a year.
+The salary for Gaming Surveillance Officers and Gaming Investigators ranges between about $23,090 and $55,520 a year.

 Gaming Surveillance Officers and Gaming Investigators who work in Ohio, Pennsylvania, or Indiana, make the highest salaries.